lexoyo/cms.blue/README.md

 * For graphic designers and “no-coders”, for freelancers and web design studios
 * Design sites online or install the application locally
 * Iterate on your design with real data
-* Create an admin interface to grab content without worrying about design
+* Create an admin interface to edit content without worrying about design
+* Deploy anywhere and get the best performance thanks to static / JAMStack tech

 ## Silex vs Blue